Kumaken/FMN-Project/README.md

        correct consecutively (Streaks).
 4. ???
 5. You either ran out of time or got stressed out.
+6. Screenshot your Score pts.
+You have now earned the bragging rights.

 ------PLOT------- (WARNING, IT SUCKS)